cgmill/deploy-practice/README.md

 # Basic Terraform Project
-I created this project to learn how to use terraform.
+I created this project to learn how to use terraform and familiarize myself with a CI/CD pipeline.
 Currently, main.tf is used to set up a load balancer that directs incoming HTTP traffic to an ECS cluster.
 Below are the steps to deploy the project.

 # Usage